Russian missile and drone attack on Kyiv kills at least 13 people and injures more than 130

 He called on Ukraine’s allies to follow through on defense commitments and pressure Moscow toward real negotiations.

-U.S. President Donald Trump said Tuesday that he’s giving Russian President Vladimir Putin a shorter deadline — Aug.
+U.S. President Donald Trump on Tuesday gave Russian President Vladimir Putin a shorter deadline — Aug.
 8 — for peace efforts to make progress, or Washington will impose punitive sanctions and tariffs.

+He said Thursday that his special envoy Steve Witkoff will travel to Russia after his current stop in Israel.

+Trump has grown increasingly critical of Russia.
+“I think it’s disgusting what they’re doing,” he said after the latest attacks.
+He said the United States is ready to impose sanctions, but “I don't know that sanctions bother him,” referring to Putin.

 Western leaders have accused Putin of dragging his feet in U.S.-led peace efforts in an attempt to capture more Ukrainian land.